-Tip turned to stare at him, his mouth agape, but no words came.
+Tip turned to him, his mouth agape, but no words came.
 There was an energy about him, a force that seemed to still his tongue and bind him where he was.
 Shaking his head, he turned his gaze back to the runic stone, not knowing what to expect.
 Then, all at once, a roar like nothing Tip had ever heard echoed thunderously about the library, deafening all within as a mighty wind blew forth from the runes upon the lowest step of the podium, its raging currents forcing away all that was near as it circled the podium, leaving Tip cowering in wide-eyed terror.

 “Marsha!” he cried as he stared at his dear friend, his eyes pleading.